DavesEspinosa/food-you/README.md

 - **recipes** - Como usuario quiero visualizar  una breve descripción de las recetas que ofrece la aplicación y poder filtrar por tipo de cocina y tiempo de preparación.
 - **recipes details** - Como usuario quiero poder ver con más detalle la receta escogida, poder adquirir el producto escogido, agregarlos a favoritos y  poder volver a la vista anterior.
 - **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
-- **favorite list** - As a user I want to see the list of my favorite and delete them.
+- **favorite list** - As a user I want to see the list of my favorites and delete them.
 - **edit user** - As a user I want to be able to edit my profile.